Nairou/Javelin/README.md

 Javelin is written in C, and uses some C11 features.
 It might not compile in C++.

-See `test.c` for a simple example.
+See `example.c` for a simple example.